innofactororg/markdown2pdf/README.md

       # Default: ''
       HistoryFile: history.txt

+      # The main author of the PDF content.
+      #
+      # This value will be used if a HistoryFile
+      # is not specified and author can't be retrieved
+      # from git commits.
+      #
+      # Default: Innofactor
+      MainAuthor: Innofactor

+      # The name of the .order file.
+      #
+      # This is a text file with the name of each markdown file,
+      # one for each line, in the correct order.
+      #
+      # Example content for a document.order file:
+      # summary.md
+      # details.md
+      # faq.md
+      #
+      # Default: document.order
+      OrderFile: document.order

+      # The name of the output file.
+      #
+      # This file will be uploaded to the job artifacts.
+      #
+      # Default: document.pdf
+      OutFile: Design.pdf

+      # The project ID or name.
+      # Default: ''
+      Project: 12345678

+      # Skip using git commit history.
+      #
+      # When set to true, the change history will not be
+      # retrieved from the git commit log.
+      #
+      # Default: false
+      SkipGitCommitHistory: false

+      # The document subtitle.
+      # Default: ''
+      Subtitle: DESIGN DOCUMENT

+      # The template name.
+Must be: designdoc.
+      # Default: designdoc
+      Template: designdoc

+      # The document title.
+      # Required
+      Title: Design

       # The name of the replace file.
       #
       # This is a JSON file with key and value strings.